Berlin

 The American palace of Potsdamer Platz, between Berlin rigour and transatlantic service.

 The Ritz-Carlton, Berlin occupies a glass tower on Potsdamer Platz, and we recognise the group's American DNA from the lobby: light marble, vertiginous ceiling height, three-piece-suited service.
 The rooms play the card of contemporary classicism, beige and grey tones, king-size bedding, Carrara marble bathrooms.
-The view looks onto the square or the Tiergarten depending on the floor, the high rooms (8th and above) are worth the surcharge.
-The spa and the pool on the 5th alone justify the detour, natural light and Technogym kit.
+The view looks out over the square or the Tiergarten depending on the floor, the high rooms (8th and above) are worth the surcharge.
+The spa and pool on the 5th alone justify the detour, natural light and Technogym kit.
 From 411,73 € a night, it's the reference palace for international clientele seeking American standards right in Berlin.
 We tested room service at 11pm, impeccable. ✨

 What makes this hotel unique